Episode 29 of The Verblio Show

 - Why writing about dirt is exciting

-You’ll also hear about his competitive dodgeball career, and our mutual obsession with obscure historical facts.
+You’ll also hear about his competitive dodgeball career, and his and Steve’s mutual obsession with obscure historical facts.

 Top Tips from This Episode